santhosh-patchigolla/jenkins/README.md

 FYI To run the Jobs in the Jekins agent simple install the Java on the agents .
 > we can give the detail of the Jenkin agent in the Jenkins server

+If you want to add colours in the jenkins output for more visibiliy,You can use the ansi colour FYI pipeline {
+    agent any
+    options {
+        ansiColor('xterm')
+    }

+    options {
+        ansiColor('xterm')     /these 3 lines need to add below the pipeline }